Automattic/wp-calypso/docs/guide/hello-world.md

 touch client/my-sites/hello-world/index.js
 ```

-Here we'll require the `page` module, the My Sites controller and our own controller, and write our main route handler:
+Here we'll import the `page` module, the My Sites controller and our own controller, and write our main route handler:

 ```javascript
 /**